utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. (Workspace Admins and Partner Managers only) Select **Make them Partner Lead** if you'd like them to also be able to manage and invite partners within the workspace.
 1. Select **Invite Partners**.

+You can open your [team dashboard](https://go.postman.co/settings/team/members) to view invited partners and [view resources partners can access](#viewing-resources-a-partner-can-access).

 Partner invites must be accepted by the email address you provided when you invited the individual.
 If a partner would like to use a different email address, or if an invite was mistakenly sent, you can [revoke the invite](/docs/administration/managing-your-team/managing-your-team/#managing-invites) and send a new one.

 > Partners will sign in to your team with a Postman username and password, even if your team is restricted to signing in with [SSO](/docs/administration/sso/intro-sso/).